Giannis Masouras: Miedź Legnica

 On 4 January 2023, he left Olympiacos permanently and returned to Poland, signing a year-and-a-half deal with Miedź Legnica.
 On 19 May 2023, with the club already set for relegation with two matchdays left, he terminated his contract by mutual consent.

 Astana

 On 10 February 2024, Kazakhstan Premier League club Astana announced the signing of Masouras from A.E.
 Kifisia to a two-year contract.
 On 7 June 2024, Astana announced that Masouras had left the club by mutual agreement after failing to adapt to life in Kazakhstan.

+1. FC Nürnberg

+On 23 May 2026, Masouras signed with 1.
+FC Nürnberg in Germany.